© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Ring Cairn and Round Cairn on Southern Side of Mynydd-y-Glog is a scheduled monument protected by Cadw under reference GM524.
 View the official record →

-Ring Cairn and Round Cairn on Southern Side of Mynydd-y-Glog is a Neolithic or Bronze Age funerary monument located in Glamorgan, Wales.
+Ring Cairn and Round Cairn on Southern Side of Mynydd-y-Glog is a pair of prehistoric funerary monuments located in Wales, designated as a scheduled ancient monument under Cadw reference GM524.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM524.

 Ring Cairn and Round Cairn on Southern Side of Mynydd-y-Glog dates from the prehistoric period, and is classified as a ring cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Ring Cairn and Round Cairn on Southern Side of Mynydd-y-Glog is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM524.